- Angelica Salasexecutive director of the Coalition for Humane Immigrant Rights in Los Angeles.

-- Jorge Mujica, former journalist and union organizer and one of the lead organizers for immigrant rights protests in Chicago.
-He has worked for La Raza, Univision, and Telemundo, and has been involved in union organizing in both the US and in Mexico.
+- Jorge Mújicaformer journalist and union organizer and one of the lead organizers for immigrant rights protests in Chicago.
+He has worked for La Raza, Univision and Telemundo, and has been involved in union organizing in both the U.S. and Mexico.

-MIRIAM CANAL: We have to accomplish all the rights that we deserve, not only as immigrants, but also has people and human beings.
+MIRIAM CANAL: We have to accomplish all the rights that we deserve, not only as immigrants, but also as people and human beings.

 We’re going to begin in Los Angeles with Angelica Salas.
 Can you explain what happened?
 Were you at that night protest when the police opened fire with rubber bullets?

 ANGELICA SALAS: Yes, Amy.
 Good morning.
 How are you?

 AMY GOODMAN: It’s good to have you with us.